RNAMake/RNAMake/help_with_docker.md

 ```

 Note that the second to last argument is the name of the container from your `run` command.
 The above command tells Docker to execute the command "bash" against the container `RNAMake_dev` and keep the connection open. `bash` is the command line utility for most Linux distros, so this is similar to SSHing into a server.

-Be advised, any changes you make to files while inside the container *will not persist* in the code.
-Once that Docker container is deleted, your changes are gone.
-If you want to make permanent changes to the container, you have to rebuild it.

-> I am currently working on fixing this pain in the neck.
-Rebuilding the image every time you make a change is too much of a time commitment and I'm trying to find a better way.

 ### Did you get an error on the `build` command?